thomasneff/mmbn3-draft-gauntlet/README.md

 The MMBN3 Gauntlet *requires* Bizhawk with the VBA-Next Core.
 This is because it requires the run-time manipulation of RAM and ROM of the running GBA emulator Core.

-# Just show me gameplay!
-Alright!
-Here you can see a run (this run fails before making it to the final boss, as the gauntlet is *very* difficult): INSERT_YT_LINK

 # json.lua
 Credits to json.lua go to https://github.com/rxi (Respective License: LICENSE_JSON_LUA)